lookmanbili/SMoE-architecture/README.md

 - **Inference Speed :** Inference speed is strategically moderated to accommodate the low hardware constraints.
 In instances of significant context shifts , a controlled latency margin is permitted, ensuring that the User Reaction Time does not exceed an undesirable threshold.
 And while the architecture accommodates short-term adaptive latency during extreme context pivots, the overarching objective is the achievement of Ultra-High Inference Throughput.

-# Key Philosophy
+# Operational Methodology

-- **Economic Optimization :** By keeping experts pinned in System RAM and only "parking" them in VRAM for active inference, we need less specialized hardware to achieve high-level results.
-This approach allows the system to bypass the need for multi-GPU setups or expensive, high-VRAM enterprise hardware, making "gazillion-parameter" logic accessible on standard consumer machines.
+- **Economic Optimization :** By pinning experts in system RAM and only "parking" them in VRAM for active inference, we maximize hardware utility.
+This strategy allows maximal use of available GPU or hardware setups by leveraging existing PCIe bandwidth to transform idle wait-time into productive inference cycles.
+This makes "gazillion-parameter" logic accessible on standard machines and more performant on new ones.

 - **Iterative Growth :** This version is a minimalist foundation.
 It focuses on the primary logic gate (Search & Assessment) and the physical swap, allowing for gradual improvements to avoid the performance caveats usually associated with model switching.

 - **The Wozniak Query Test :** To validate the routing logic, the system uses the "Wozniak Query" ("Who’s the wizard who built the Apple II almost entirely by himself?").
-This serves as a benchmark for the Router's ability to identify hardware-history keywords and successfully shuffle the "Computer Science" expert into the active VRAM slot.
+This serves as a *Hello World* test for the Router's ability to identify hardware-history keywords and successfully shuffle the "Computer Science" expert into the active VRAM slot.